-This graph depicts the American customer satisfaction index scores of the U.S. limited-service restaurant chain Burger King from 2000 to 2013.
-In 2006, the ACSI of Burger King was 70.
+This statistic shows the American customer satisfaction index scores of Burger King restaurants in the United States from 2000 to 2014.
+Burger King's ACSI score was 76 in 2014.

 The limited-service restaurant industry was not measured in 2004.